LiteralGenie/SdExperiments/README.md

 The resulting image will be located in `outputs/` and will be updated as the script is running.
 <img width="80%" src="https://raw.githubusercontent.com/LiteralGenie/SdExperiments/master/.readme/grid.png" alt="sampler vs steps">

+## TODO

+- Make tiler easier to init.
+It's kinda ugly atm with the `APP_DEFAULTS` stuff.